Thailand Traffic, Roads & Highways:

 The best insurance option for rental bikes is here.

-Motorcyclists coming to Thailand should consider taking out personal travel / accident insurance before leaving home, this is sometimes free when purchasing airline tickets and tours with certain credit cards.
+Motorcyclists coming to Thailand should consider taking out personal travel/accident insurance before leaving home; this is sometimes free when purchasing airline tickets and tours with certain credit cards.

-If you are in Thailand try these insurance options
+If you are in Thailand, try these insurance options.

 FUEL